skalinets/skalinets.github.io/_posts/2022-04-15-building-telegram-bot-python-google-cloud-functions.md

 ---

 Oookay, let’s build yet another telegram bot using python.
 I know there are quazillion of similar tutorials in internet, why bother with another one?
+Well, here we will cover builiding it from scratch, with fully automated deployment pipeline and it will run in the cloud.

-We will use the following technologies:
+We are going to use the following technologies:

 * **Language**: python.
 Because why not?
 I think that everyone should know python.
 And in this post I will provide with some guidance of how to start